 Best Western Zebra Motel, Coffs Harbour

-The Pacific Highway passes right through Coffs Harbour, although there are plans to one day build a by-pass.
-A pet-friendly motel just metres off the highway is the Best Western Zebra Motel.
+The Pacific Highway passes right through Coffs Harbour, although construction has finally started to build a 14km bypass.
+For now, a pet-friendly motel just metres off the highway is the Best Western Zebra Motel.

 Pets are allowed inside selected Deluxe Family Rooms at the motel, each featuring two queen beds and a view of the outdoor swimming pool.
 No additional fee applies for pets.
 It’s just a short walk to the town centre.